Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Fixed bullets, now functional.
 Move properly and deal damage.
 - Player attacks aim at mouse.
 - Changed control scheme: use WASD and mouse now.
-- Strange bug with Touchy.
-To be fixed today.
+- Strange bug with Touchy. ~~To be fixed today.~~ Touchy now takes proper damage, but the hitbox doesn't detect distance correctly.
+This is the result of using a different coordinate system for the Player.
+Must **carefully** read code and change this everywhere.